-Nothing that I was given by them was completely mind blowing but their sauces and marinades have all been solid choices, nonetheless.
-So, if you’re looking for a nice and easy marinade with instructions on the jar or a simple, all round, every day sauce, they’re certainly worth giving a look.
-Just be aware that their website takes a bit of time to load: www.mahifinefoods.com
+Nothing that they gave me was utterly mind blowing but they’ve been a consistently good budget option, with everything but their Cayenne & Cranberry proving a solid staple.
+So, if you’re looking for a nice and easy marinade, with instructions on the jar, or a simple, all round, everyday hot sauce, they’re certainly worth giving a look over at www.saucymahi.co

 And, if you do fancy checking them out, I’d also strongly suggest giving their mailing list a go.
-From what I can tell, Mahi have been sending out chilli seeds to their whole mailing list, not just being good to me.
+From what I can tell, Mahi have been sending out chilli seeds to everyone on there, not just being good to me.